June 8, 2020

 Excessive caffeine, alcohol, and tobacco can increase your adrenaline.

 Stress is a double-whammy to the heart.
-First, a stress response resulting in overly competitive, impatient, or hostile behaviors increases the likelihood of developing a cardiovascular or heart disease.
-Second, while comfort foods high in fat and salt are often craved to sooth the soul, these foods aren’t good for heart health.
+First, a stress response resulting in overly competitive, impatient, or hostile behaviors increases the likelihood of developing cardiovascular or heart disease.
+Second, while comfort foods high in fat and salt are often craved to soothe the soul, these foods aren’t good for heart health.